 NEW HAMPSHIRE Statute(s) N.H.
 REV. STAT.
 ANN. §§ 126-A:83 to 86 (West 2022).
 Initial effective date(s) July 1, 2020.
-Substantive None. amendment(s) to laws Does the law establish a dedicated fund independent of the general treasury for opioid litigation proceeds?
+Substantive amendment(s) to laws August 6, 2022 amendments altered the distribution of funds to counties and other political subdivisions based upon the most recent census and shifted the appointment power of one member of the Commission from the governor to the New Hampshire Association of Counties.
+Does the law establish a dedicated fund independent of the general treasury for opioid litigation proceeds?
 Yes.
 The Opioid Abatement Trust Fund (Fund) "shall be kept distinct and separate from all other funds" with the state treasurer serving as trustee.
 N.H.
 REV. STAT.
 ANN. § 126-A:83 (West 2022).
 Does the law set out permissible expenditures for the funds?
 Yes.
-Disbursements from the Fund may only be awarded if a project meets one of 14 criteria, including: (1) reimbursements for costs of treatment for opioid use disorder; (2) prevention services; (3) detoxification services; (4) housing and treatment for people in recovery; (5) training for opioid use disorder treatment; (6) scholarships for mental and behavioral health providers; (7) evidence-based programs to reduce overprescription of opioids; and (8) education for law enforcement for dealing with fentanyl and other drugs.
+Disbursements from the Fund may only be awarded if a project meets one of 14 criteria, including: (1) reimbursements for costs of treatment for opioid use disorder; (2) prevention services; (3) detoxification services; (4) housing and treatment for people in recovery; (5) training for opioid use disorder treatment; (6) scholarships for mental and behavioral health providers; (7) evidence-based programs to reduce over- prescription of opioids; and (8) education for law enforcement for dealing with fentanyl and other drugs.
 N.H.
 REV. STAT.
 ANN. § 126-A:86 (West 2022).
 Does the law establish a governing council to approve disbursal of the funds?
 Yes.
 The New Hampshire Opioid Abatement Advisory Commission (Commission) must approve all grants, loans, and matching funds disbursed from the Fund.
-The Commission consists of 22 members: (1) the governor; (2) attorney general; (3) state treasurer; (4) commissioner of the department of corrections; (5) commissioner of the department of health and human services; (6) chair of the governor's commission on alcohol and drug abuse; (7) a member of the House of Representatives; (8) a member of the Senate; (8) 10 members appointed by the governor; (11) one member appointed by the attorney general; and (12) three members appointed by the chair of the governor's commission on alcohol and drug abuse.
+The Commission consists of 22 members: (1) the governor; (2) attorney general; (3) state treasurer; (4) commissioner of the department of corrections; (5) commissioner of the department of health and human services; (6) chair of the governor's commission on alcohol and drug abuse; (7) a member of the House of Representatives; (8) a member of the Senate; (9) 9 members appointed by the governor; (10) one nursing home supervisor; (11) one member appointed by the attorney general; and (12) three members appointed by the chair of the governor's commission on alcohol and drug abuse.
 N.H.
 REV. STAT.
 ANN. § 126-A:85 (West 2022).
-Recently proposed legislation S.B.
-275, 167 th Sess. of the Gen. Court, (N.H.
-2021) would amend the distribution of funds to counties and other political subdivisions based upon the most recent census and would shift the appointment power of one member of the Commission from the governor to the New Hampshire Association of Counties.
-As of June 2022, the bill has been passed by both chambers and awaits the governor's signature.
+Recently proposed legislation None.

 NEW JERSEY Statute(s) None.
 Initial effective date(s) N/A Substantive amendment(s) to laws N/A Does the law establish a dedicated fund independent of the general treasury for opioid litigation proceeds?
 N/A Does the law set out permissible expenditures for the funds?
 N/A Does the law establish a governing council to approve disbursal of the funds?
 N/A Recently proposed legislation S.B.
 783, 220 th Leg., 1 st Ann.
 Sess.
 (N.J.
 2022).
 This bill establishes an independent Opioid Recovery and Remediation Fund, the contents of which may be used only for the purposes of supplementing SUD prevention and treatment programs and services, in consultation with the Opioid Recovery and Remediation Fund Advisory Council.
-As of May 2022, the bill passed the Senate and is pending in an Assembly committee.
+As of December 2022, the bill passed the Senate and is pending in an Assembly committee.

 NEW MEXICO

 Statute(s) None.

 Initial effective date(s) N/A

+Substantive N/A

-Substantive amendment(s) to laws N/A
+amendment(s) to laws

-Does the law establish a dedicated fund independent of the general treasury for opioid litigation proceeds?
-N/A
+Does the law establish a N/A

+dedicated fund

+independent of the

+general treasury for

+opioid litigation

+proceeds?

-Does the law set out permissible expenditures for the funds?
-N/A
+Does the law set out N/A

+permissible expenditures

+for the funds?

-Does the law establish a governing council to approve disbursal of the funds?
-N/A
+Does the law establish a N/A

+governing council to

+approve disbursal of the

+funds?

 Recently proposed legislation None.

+registation